google-cloud-nightscout/google-cloud-nightscout.github.io/docs/FreeTrialEnd.md

 ---
-title: "Google Cloud Free Trial End – Upgrade Your Account"
+title: "Google Cloud Free Trial End"
 description: "Your Google Cloud free trial has ended.
 Learn how to upgrade your account to continue using your Nightscout instance without interruption."
 ---